Become an Audio Describer

 Do you want to provide a valuable service for people with disabilities?

 Arts Access is working to provide audio describer training services.
 Currently, you can learn more about national organizations that train and use audio describers.
-Consult the Audio Description Project's "Audio Description Educaion and Training Resources" page.
-If training is offered, you will probably have to "pass" an audition.
+Consult the Audio Description Project's "Audio Description Education and Training Resources" page.
+If training is offered, you will probably have to pass an audition.
 They will want to know what your voice sounds like.
-If you would like to find out when Arts Access, Inc. plans to hold Audio Description Training sessions, please contact Debbie Hippler at Info@ArtsAccessInc.org or (919).332.9978.
+If you would like to find out when Arts Access, Inc. plans to hold Audio Description Training sessions, please contact Debbie Hippler at firstname.lastname@example.org or 919.332.9978.

 The fundamental rule of audio description is, "Say what you see."